 Employment Outlook and Salary Information

-Job growth for physicians and surgeons was anticipated to increase by 24% between 2010 and 2020, according to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov).
+Job growth for physicians and surgeons was anticipated to increase by 14% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov).
 Physicians practicing medical specialties, including radiologists, were expected to have especially good prospects.
-The median annual wage in 2012 for radiologists was $187,200.
+The median annual wage in 2015 for radiologists was upwards of $187,200.

 Continuing Education Information